cs1302uga/cs1302-minesweeper-alpha/README.md

 to in order to be considered correct.
 Syntactically incorrect commands are considered an error.
 Information about displaying errors to the player is contained in a section below.

+**Please do not confuse this syntax with regular expressions, a topic that will not be covered in this course.** You are NOT meant to put this weird looking syntax into any code.
+It is purely meant to convey to you, the reader, what is and what is not valid input for a given command.

 In a syntax format string, one or more white space is represented as a
 <code>-</code>.
 Command tokens are enclosed in <code>[]</code> braces.
 If the